Welcome to Econ3613: International Trade.

 There are two exams, a midterm and a final.
 Previous exam samples include:

 When it comes to final letter grade calculation, the exams have 80% weight.
 For a given student, 45% weight will be allocated to the exam with higher grade, and 35% weight will be allocated to the exam with lower grade.
 Daily in-class quizzes contribute to the remaining of your final letter grade.
-For more, refer to the syllabus.
+For more, please refer to the syllabus.